StevanSlavnic/compare-tool-test/README.md

 - Statically analysis of code is done by Eslint in combination Prettier.
 - Since app is created using create-react-app I haven't included Webpack in my project.
 For accessing Webpack configuration app could be ejected by runnuing yarn eject command.
 - App is compatible with all modern browsers, even with IE11.

-## How to start app?

-- Make sure that you have stable Node.js and npm versions installed.
-- Open terminal and clone this repo using following command: git clone https://github.com/StevanSlavnic/stevan-slavnic-eriks-digital-frontend-challenge.git
-- Move to the project directory: cd stevan-slavnic-eriks-digital-frontend-challenge.
-- Run **yarn install** in order to install dependencies.
-- After dependencies are installed, run **yarn start** in terminal.
-App should run at http://localhost:3000.

 ## Container components